ChihHaoChen/EmployeeReviewServer/README.md

 ## Todo Item for Further Improvements

-- Refactoring is necessary for cleaner code, better readability, and modularization of code;
+- Refactoring is necessary for cleaner code, better readability, and modularization of code.
-- Urql ([https://formidable.com/open-source/urql/](https://formidable.com/open-source/urql/)) and its related libraries can be further studied and developed to allow SSR under the Next.js framework.